joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 ### CWOP (Customer Weather's Observer Program)

-Returns the nearest CWOP station's weather report (related to the sender's call sign or a different call sign) OR a specific CWOP ID's weather report to the user.
+Returns the latest CWOP Wx report of the nearest CWOP station (related to the sender's call sign or a different call sign) OR a specific CWOP station ID.

 Action Keyword can be combined with [date](date_keywords.md) / [daytime](daytime_keywords.md) keyword parameters: __NO__